mtanti/maltese-simplification-corpus/README.md

             "type": <'complex' or 'simple'>,
             "fname": <file name of the document>,
             "url": <direct URL of the document>,
-            "with_diacritics": <whether the document was written as proper Maltese text or text without Maltese diacritics>, "retrieved": <date and time of when the documents were downloaded using ISO 8601 GMT>
+            "with_diacritics": <whether the document was written as proper Maltese text or text without Maltese diacritics (e.g. using 'h' instead of 'ħ')>, "retrieved": <date and time of when the documents were downloaded using ISO 8601 GMT>
         }
     ]